netscaler/netscaler-k8s-ingress-controller/docs/how-to/grpc.md

                   - --configmap
                     default/cic-configmap
                 ```
-4. Deploy the Citrix ingress controller as a stand-alone pod by applying the edited YAML file.
+4. Deploy the Netscaler ingress controller as a stand-alone pod by applying the edited YAML file.

         kubectl apply -f cic.yaml